SeDi343/discord-bot/README.md

 Finally it is important to press "Reset Token" to receive your token for your Bot.
 Put this token now into the token file.
 Now you're able to launch the bot!

-Bot requires python3.11.
-Install python requirements using "python3.11 -m pip install -r requirements.txt".
+Bot requires python3 (tested on 3.11 and 3.13).
+Install python requirements using:
+* python3 -m venv discord-bot-venv
+* source discord-bot-venv/bin/activate
+* pip install -r requirements.txt
+* python index.py / sh start.sh (for a screen session)
 Also check config.json and addapt configuration with your settings.